New Year’s Resolutions or Goals, Anybody?

 I know you’ll do great things and I’d love to help you meet your 2014 goals however I can.

-That’s why I want to share the 2 tools that have had the biggest impact in my professional daylife for the past few months.
+That’s why I want to share the 2 tools that have had the biggest impact in my professional daylife since I started using them.
 Oh, and I have NOT received any compensation, chocolates or promise of future gifts in exchange for these recommendations :-) I just hope they will also help you get better organized, accountable and creative in the upcoming months.

 1) Toggl: You can’t control, change or improve what you don’t measure